DUI Defense for Nurses in Tampa

 For the Florida Board of Nursing: You’re legally obliged to report any criminal charges within 30 days.
 Failure to do so can lead to further disciplinary actions.

-3. Consider the Impaired Nurses Program (IPN)
+3. Consider the Intervention Nurses Program (IPN)

 While facing a DUI charge as a nurse can potentially have serious repercussions on your career, remember that it’s not the end.
 By taking the right steps and utilizing available resources, you can navigate through this challenging situation and continue on your professional journey.